Galaxy clusters in high definition: a dark matter search: Dark matter limits from Coma and Ophiuchus

 where $R$ is the radius of flux integration and $\tilde{\rho}_{\mathrm{sub}}$ is the sub-halo mass density, from Jiang \& van den Bosch 2017~\cite{jiang2017}, normalised to 1 in the range $r= 0$ to $r = R_{\mathrm{vir}}$.
 The factor $\mathcal{B}(R)$ will then be multiplied with the parent halo flux to determine the total flux.
 We scale with $B$, rather than $B^2$, as our cluster fluxes all exhibit such a dependency, likely due to the effect of energy losses.
 If it turns out that $\mathcal{B}(R) < 1$ we will take $\mathcal{B}(R) = 1$, to represent that there is no significant contribution from sub-halos.
 To illustrate the effect we note that the Coma cluster would have $f_{\mathrm{boost}} \approx 55$, but has $\mathcal{B} \approx 7.4$ within a radius of 30 arcminutes.

-What is notable about the results displayed in Figure~\ref{fig:coma-thierbach} is that the NFW and Einasto cases are essentially identical, and the relative behaviour of the $b$-quark and leptonic channel limits is reversed from our previous results.
+What is notable about the results displayed in Figure~\ref{fig:coma-thierbach} is that all three halo choices (shaded bands) have very similar results, and the relative behaviour of the $b$-quark and leptonic channel limits is reversed from our previous results.
 In the surface brightness cases the $b$-quark provides thermal relic cross-section exclusions at larger masses than the other channels.
 Whereas, for integrated fluxes, this channel is barely excluded at the relic level at all.
 Boosting is necessary to provide competitive exclusions for the $\tau$ channel.
 The leptonic channels are inferior to the Einasto surface brightness results but compete well in the case of the NFW profile.
-However, the necessity of boosting mean that these results should be regarded with caution due to the uncertainty in predictions of substructure effects.
+However, the necessity of boosting mean that these results should be regarded with caution, due to the uncertainty in predictions of substructure effects.
 Notably, the magnitude of the boost is the main reason for the differences to previous work with integrated fluxes in Coma~\cite{gs2016}.